Fantom-foundation/rosetta-fantom/README.md

 * `rosetta-cli check:construction --configuration-file rosetta-cli-conf/testnet/config.json` - This command validates the Construction API implementation.
 It also verifies transaction construction, signing, and submissions to the Testnet network.
 * `rosetta-cli check:data --configuration-file rosetta-cli-conf/mainnet/config.json` - This command validates that the Data API implementation is correct using the Opera Mainnet node.
 It also ensures that the implementation does not miss any balance-changing operations.

+Note: restarting of an interrupted test requires removing `"start_index"` field from the `config.json` file.
+Otherwise the test will restart from defined block instead of continuing by the last processed block.

 ## Issues
-Interested in helping fix issues in this repository?
-You can find to-dos in the [Issues](https://github.com/Fantom-foundation/rosetta-fantom/issues) section.
+Did you find an issue in this repository?
+Report it in the [Issues](https://github.com/Fantom-foundation/rosetta-fantom/issues) section.

 ## Development
 * `make deps` to install dependencies